Sangarshanan/livecode.blr/index.md

 # About

-Welcome to Livecode.BLR!
-We are a bunch of nerds based out of Bangalore, India.
-This website is an attempt to consolidate our Meetups/ Jams and to create a **Directory of Creative and Livecoders from India** to help anyone looking for like-minded people to collaborate, build, host events, [algoraves](https://en.wikipedia.org/wiki/Algorave) and more <3
+Livecode.BLR is a local node of [Algorave India](https://algorave.in/).
+This website is an attempt to consolidate our Meetups/ Jams and to create a **Directory of Creative coders & Livecoders from India** to help anyone looking for like-minded people to collaborate, build, host events, [algoraves](https://en.wikipedia.org/wiki/Algorave) and more <3

-Livecode.BLR is a local node of [Algorave India](https://algorave.in/)

 # What is Livecoding?